Walnux/ArrowDocuments/Arrowize/ArrowizeBusybox.md

 According to above result, Arrow Instances are properly configured and connected through Standard TCP/IP Network.

-Arrow Single Task kernel is based on the standard Linux Kernel, you can use Busybox Instance to explore this Single Task Kernel through /Proc, /Sys, check kernel message using dmesg.
+Arrow Single Task Kernel is based on the standard Linux Kernel, you can use Busybox Instance to explore this Single Task Kernel through /Proc and /Sys filesystem, check Kernel message using dmesg.